Simple loop conjecture for limit groups: Surfaces with boundary

-The proof is like Lemma~\ref{lem:nonpinchingsequence}: The modular group of a surface is much smaller than the automorphism group of the underlying free group.\footnote{Except for the punctured torus, of course.}
+The proof is like that of Theorem~\ref{lem:nonpinchingsequence}: The modular group of a surface is much smaller than the automorphism group of the underlying free group, except in the case of a punctured torus.